 Flare effects can be embraced, avoided or removal can be attempted.
 If not embraced, flare effects can be destructive to image quality and it is sometimes extremely difficult to remove in post processing.

 Two lens aberrations that are particularly evident when shooting images of stars, mainly because bright points of light against a dark background make them easier to see.
 Coma occurs when light rays from a point of light spread out from that point, instead of being refocused as a point on the sensor.
 Coma is absent in the center of the frame, gets worse toward the edges/corners and generally appears as a comet-like or triangular tail of light which can be oriented either away from the center of the frame (external coma), or toward the center of the frame (internal coma).
-Astigmatism is seen as points of light spreading into a line, either meridional (radiating from the center of the image) or sagittal (perpendicular to meridional).
+Astigmatism is seen as points of light spreading into a line, either sagittal (radiating from the center of the image) or meridional (tangential, perpendicular to sagittal).

 The images below are 100% crops taken from the top-right corner of a7R III frames.

 The wide and mid focal length results above are not impressive but the 70mm results, featuring sharper stars (but with wings) are not as bad.

 When this lens is mounted, the camera forces distortion correction to be enabled.
 When we process the test images for our distortion test results, that correction is disabled.
 I cringed as I first looked at the results but ... the distortion is not as extreme as I initially expected.

 Still, there is very strong barrel distortion at 24mm, a primary reason for the correction being forced.
 By 35mm, moderate pincushion distortion sets in and by 50mm, that distortion pattern becomes strong and increases in strength through 70mm.
 This pincushion distortion is the other primary reason for correction being forced.
 Overall, this lens has very strong geometric distortion.